code-star/nope/README.md

 Note the call to `toFixed`, which we are only able to do because `value` is a `number`.

+The return value of a validation rule is where Nope differs from [Yup](https://github.com/jquense/yup).
+In Yup, the validation (is something valid or not) and the transformation to a valid value are two separate steps.
+In Nope, this is a single step.
+This makes it easy to create validation rules that build upon each other, as we'll see next.

 ### Chaining

 We can combine the two rules into one: